eddeuser2017/commercialize_api/README.md

 **based on the good work found at [Cloud Formation template starter][cloudformation].

 # MICROSOFT specific information
-* Follow the [Microsoft][ms1] directions by copying the following [api_cloud] source code that you completed in the swagger hub and paste into AWS gateway.
+* Follow the [Microsoft][ms1] directions by copying the following [api_cloud] source code that you completed in the swagger hub and paste into MS gateway.

 # GOOGLE specific information
-* Follow the [Google][gg1] directions by copying the following [api_cloud] source code that you completed in the swagger hub and paste into AWS gateway.
+* Follow the [Google][gg1] directions by copying the following [api_cloud] source code that you completed in the swagger hub and paste into GOOGLE gateway.